 Up to the Present Day

-But the Foundation has not stood still since then: the past 150 years have seen continuous development of the activities of the Foundation and its facilities, and since the turn of the century alone the Foundation has entirely remodelled the Almshouses, providing exceptional accommodation for its residents; constructed a 350 seat theatre, the Seckford Theatre, for the benefit of the School and the local community; and has substantially upgraded the teaching facilities of Woodbridge School, to include a new classroom block, sixth form centre and technology centre; opened three new Free Schools, in Beccles, Ixworth and Saxmundham, providing educational choice in those areas; launched Seckford Springboard to help young people under 25 to access education, employment and training; and led on an initiative called ‘Flourish’ to help tackle the issue of rural poverty within Suffolk.
+But the Foundation has not stood still since then: the past 150 years have seen continuous development of the activities of the Foundation and its facilities, and since the turn of the century alone the Foundation has entirely remodelled the Almshouses, providing exceptional accommodation for its residents; constructed a 350 seat theatre, the Seckford Theatre, for the benefit of the School and the local community; has substantially upgraded the teaching facilities of Woodbridge School, to include a new classroom block, sixth form centre and technology centre; opened three new Free Schools, in Beccles, Ixworth and Saxmundham, providing educational choice in those areas; launched Seckford Springboard to help young people under 25 to access education, employment and training; and led on an initiative called ‘Flourish’ to help tackle the issue of rural poverty within Suffolk.

 Despite being proud of its history, the Seckford Foundation does not live in the past; on the contrary the trustees regularly revisit its aims and aspirations to make sure they remain relevant and achieve maximum impact for its beneficiaries in today’s world.

 For further information on the history of the Foundation, see The Seckford Foundation: Four Hundred Years of a Tudor Charity by Mike and Carol Weaver (1987).